mtrudel/basicboxen/README.md

 # Basic boxen

-I wrote basic boxen to give me a consistent baseline environment to deploy apps (mostly rails apps) to.
-I wanted an environment that was consistent across all my projects, yet flexible enough to handle whatever apps I could throw at it.
-Basic boxen does just that -- it's an opinionated set of chef cookbooks and default configs that gives you a great development environment, while laying the groundwork for sustainable growth into production.
-Using basic boxen in tandem with a simple [Capistrano](http://capify.org) based deployment (such as the examples provided herein) in your apps provides a wonderful and simple way to go from zero to running application with minimal hassle and no lock-in.
+Basic boxen is an opinionated set of chef cookbooks and default configs that gives you a great development environment, while laying the groundwork for sustainable growth into production.

+Using basic boxen in tandem with a simple [Capistrano](http://capify.org)- or [Mina](http://nadarei.co/mina/)-based deployment (such as the examples provided herein) in your apps provides a wonderful and simple way to go from zero to running application with minimal hassle and no lock-in.

 # Getting started